Top Mountain Motorcycle Museum

 Florence, unable to find a suitable partner for the return trip, rode a solo machine as far as Nigeria where she was prevented from crossing the desert and was forced to take a bus to Algeria.

 This trip is not documented as Florence did not keep a diary, unlike Theresa who was quite meticulous in recording their adventures.
-The only evidence we have of adventure is from a talk Florence gave some time after her return to Great Britain.
+The only evidence we have of the solo ride is from a talk Florence gave some time after her return to Great Britain.

 The two women never met again, though both served in the army in WWII.
 Florence lived in India for some years, and died in England in 1991.
 Theresa survived until 1998.
 Her book of the extraordinary journey was finally printed in 1997 by Panther Publishing Ltd.